jbryan1112/jbryan1112.github.io/_posts/2018-05-11-Dancing-with-WEBGL.md

   			orientationsEnd.push( vector.x, vector.y, vector.z, vector.w );
   		}
   		var geometry = new THREE.InstancedBufferGeometry();

-  		geometry.maxInstancedCount = instances; // set so its initalized for dat.GUI, will be set in first draw otherwise geometry.addAttribute( 'position', new THREE.Float32BufferAttribute( positions, 3 ) );
+  		geometry.addAttribute( 'position', new THREE.Float32BufferAttribute( positions, 3 ) );
   		geometry.addAttribute( 'offset', new THREE.InstancedBufferAttribute( new Float32Array( offsets ), 3 ) );
   		geometry.addAttribute( 'color', new THREE.InstancedBufferAttribute( new Float32Array( colors ), 4 ) );